hindu-comm/mail_stream_indology/2015/07/Studies_in_Honor_of_/265__Herman_Tull.md

 List Members:

-​It is with great pleasure that I announce the publication of a volume of essays written in honor of Professor Edwin Gerow.
+It is with great pleasure that I announce the publication of a volume of essays written in honor of Professor Edwin Gerow.
 The volume has been published as a double issue of the International Journal of Hindu Studies, Volume 19, Issue 1-2, April 2015.

 http://link.springer.com/journal/11407/19/1/page/1

-​The Table of Contents follows:
+The Table of Contents follows:

 Herman Tull, Ācāryasamarpaṇam: Studies in Honor of Edwin Gerow